ashishsharmaiit/pickycamera/README.md

 Then download the folder that you want to use -
-1) Master folder has files for streaming single webcam video stream, and
+1) Master folder has files for streaming single webcam video stream - There are 3 versions of Master folders - one for streaming single camera, and two for streaming two videos with different code to see which one works well.

 2) Viewer folder has files for receiving upto 2 video streams

 Navigate to the folder within the master or viewer file within the terminal: